dombarter/simple-md-docs/README.md

 # simple-md-docs

-A simple command-line tool to create a sectioned pdf from a number of a markdown files.
+A simple command-line tool to create a sectioned pdf from a number of markdown files.

 ## Installation